-If you use Yoga blocks and props for your practice, you’re going to love the Buttafly!
+If you use yoga blocks and props for your practice, we think you’ll love the Buttafly!

 Easy Pose (Sukhasana)

 The Buttafly offers the perfect support for cross-legged sitting helping you to sit with comfort and ease so that you can focus on enjoying your yoga and meditation.

 - The gently sloping upper surface supports the pelvis in such a way that the spine naturally comes into a good alignment

 - The indent at the back of the Buttafly allows the buttock flesh to fall away so avoiding pressure on the tailbone and the base of the spine